Sycamore Township, Hamilton County, Ohio

 Sycamore Township is one of the twelve townships of Hamilton County, Ohio, United States.
 The population was 19,563 as of the 2020 census.
+Sycamore Township lies approximately 12 mi north of Cincinnati, and is part of the Cincinnati metropolitan area.

 Name and history

+Sycamore Township was established in 1803 by an order of the Court of Common Pleas.
+Its boundaries were revised in 1822 to reflect the organization of Symmes Township.

 Statewide, the only other Sycamore Township is located in Wyandot County.

 Geography

 Located in the northern part of the county, the township has been cut into three "islands" by annexations.
 They have the following borders: